PaperCranium/BrowserSats/README.md

 - Refresh the webpage after installing/enabling the extension
 - Check the popup to ensure conversion is enabled

-**Prices not converting?**
+**Prices not converting on page load?**
+- **Fixed in latest version**: Added retry logic to handle Bitcoin price loading delays
+- Check browser console (F12) for "Sats Converter" logs to see if price is loading
+- If prices don't convert initially, wait 2-3 seconds for retry attempts
+- Try refreshing the Bitcoin price in the popup as a fallback

+**Other price conversion issues?**
 - Make sure you have an internet connection for Bitcoin price data
-- Try refreshing the Bitcoin price in the popup
 - Some websites may have unusual price formatting that isn't detected

 **Want to add more currencies?**